thihaagset01/mid-where-ah/README.md

 1. Create a new Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Enable Authentication with Email/Password and Google sign-in methods

+## Security

+### Environment Variables

+This project uses environment variables to manage sensitive credentials.
+Follow these best practices:

+1. **Never commit secrets to version control**
+   - The `.env` file is listed in `.gitignore` to prevent accidental commits
+   - Only commit `.env.example` with placeholder values

+2. **Properly manage your .env file**
+   - Keep your `.env` file secure and restricted to only those who need access
+   - Use different environment variables for development and production

+3. **Rotate credentials regularly**
+   - Change API keys and secrets periodically as a security best practice
+   - Always rotate credentials immediately if they are accidentally exposed

+### If Credentials Are Exposed

+If you accidentally expose credentials (e.g., commit them to a public repository):

+1. **Rotate all exposed credentials immediately**
+   - Firebase: Go to Firebase Console > Project Settings > Web App > Regenerate keys
+   - Google Maps: Go to Google Cloud Console > APIs & Services > Credentials > Regenerate key
+   - Flask Secret Key: Generate a new random secret key

+2. **Clean Git history**
+   - Use tools like BFG Repo-Cleaner or git-filter-branch to remove secrets from history
+   - Force push the cleaned repository

+3. **Monitor for unusual activity**
+   - Check Firebase usage logs for unexpected activity
+   - Set up billing alerts to catch potential abuse
 3. Create a Firestore database in production mode
 4. Add your web app to the Firebase project and copy the configuration
 5. Update the Firebase configuration in `.env` or directly in `static/js/firebase-config.js`